 The airlift aircraft, the C-141s and C-5s, were also regular visitors to the base helping to support the European theatre.

-Shuttle Enterprise and Boeing 747 NASA 905 as viewed from the Tower balcony.
-Arthur Tee 20th May 1983
+Shuttle Enterprise and Boeing 747 NASA 905 as viewed from the Tower balcony, 20th May 1983.
+Pictures Arthur Tee

-In 1990 as part of the global stand down following the end of the Cold War the 11th SG was de-activated.
-The 7020th Air Base Squadron was formed (1 October 1990) to keep RAF Fairford an active, viable facility.
+In 1990 as part of the global stand down following the end of the Cold War the 11th SG was de-activated, with a ceremony taking place on August 7.
+The 7020th Air Base Squadron was formed 1 October 1990 to keep RAF Fairford an active, viable facility.

-The re-fuelling role the base had moved to combine with RAF Mildenhall’s and on June 27th 1990 the last tanker left RAF Fairford.
+The refuelling role of the base had moved to combine with RAF Mildenhall’s, with the final ETTF refuelling sortie taking place on 25 June and on June 27 1990 the last tanker left RAF Fairford.
 By the end of Aug 1990 the tanker operation had finished, just as Saddam invaded Kuwait.
 Within 6 months the base had B-52s forward deployed waiting to go to war.
 No matter what happens something somewhere always happens to remind the Pentagon of the value RAF Fairford gives the western world.